carbonblack/cbapi-python/docs/concepts.rst

 second method is ``.first()``, which will return the first result from the result set, or None if there are no results.

 Every time you access a Query object, it will perform a REST API query to the Carbon Black server.
-For large result sets, the results are retrieved in batches- by default, 100 results per API request on CB Response and 1,000 results per API request on CB Protection.
+For large result sets, the results are retrieved in batches- by default, 100 results per API request on EDR and 1,000 results per API request on App Control.
 The search queries themselves are not cached, but the resulting Model Objects are.

 Retrieving Objects by ID
 ------------------------

 Every Model Object (and in fact any object addressable via the REST API) has a unique ID associated with it.
-If you already have a unique ID for a given Model Object, for example, a Process GUID for CB Response, or a Computer ID for CB Protection, you can ask cbapi to give you the associated Model Object for that ID by passing that ID to the ``.select()`` call.
+If you already have a unique ID for a given Model Object, for example, a Process GUID for EDR, or a Computer ID for App Control, you can ask cbapi to give you the associated Model Object for that ID by passing that ID to the ``.select()`` call.
 For example::

     >>> binary = cb.select(Binary, "CA4FAFFA957C71C006B59E29DFE3EB8B")